I never planned on writing a blog.

 I began writing on Tumblr after meeting an estranged, abusive husband on a dating website.
 When suppressed memories of child abuse and domestic violence became triggered.
 And the mighty tidal wave shattered the wall surrounding my heart.

-Afterward, I discovered Joe Amoia (my mentor) at gpsforlove.com and began listening to his relationship and love advice.
+Afterward, I discovered Joe Amoia (my mentor) at gpsforlove.com and began listening to his relationship advice.

 His quote, “take some mirror time,” was a godsend.

 It led me to reflect on past events.
 Teaching me the therapeutic benefits of self-reflection.
-This led me to write The Heart of Domestic Violence, which taught me the value of writing or journaling.
+This led me to write The Heart of Domestic Violence, which taught me the value of reflective writing and journaling.

 When did you start blogging?

 I moved from Tumblr after purchasing the website name Psycho Tree.com.
-I bought The Full Light.com after learning there was a music group and building named Psycho Tree.
+Then bought The Full Light.com after learning there was a music group and building named Psycho Tree.
 Imagine that!

 According to the Wayback Machine, the domain started in July of 2014 and redirects to The Full Light in December of 2014.